- Itineraries & road trip ideas

-The Peloponnese is a destination for all seasons, with a rich history and a rich landscape.
-Destinations of authentic natural beauty, each with their own distinctive characteristics, eager to welcome you all year long; Messinia, Elafonisos, Monemvasia, Mani, Porto Heli, Kalavryta and Nafplio.
-It’s the land of ancient Sparta, home of the holy olive grove and the birthplace of the Olympic Games.
-War, peace and culture saturate the cities and countryside of one of the most beautiful destinations of mainland Greece, the Peloponnese.
-Here, ancient monuments and impressive attractions are scattered throughout the landscape.

-You’ll visit the ancient theatre of Epidaurus, and next to it the Asclepius (a Unesco World Heritage Site).
+The Peloponnese is a destination for all seasons, with a rich history and landscape.
+Destinations of authentic natural beauty, each with their own distinctive characteristics, stand eager to welcome you all year long: Messinia, Elafonisos, Monemvasia, Mani, Porto Heli, Kalavryta and Nafplio.
+It’s the land of Ancient Sparta, home of the holy olive grove and the birthplace of the Olympic Games.
+War, peace and culture saturate the cities and countryside of one of the most beautiful destinations of mainland Greece.
+Here, ancient monuments are scattered throughout the landscape, such as the ancient theatre of Epidaurus and next to it the Asclepius (a UNESCO World Heritage Site).

-The Peloponnese is a celebration of contrasts; majestic mountains embraced by a dramatic, golden coastline of endless beaches and exotic coves.
-Pure, unspoilt landscapes, technicolour water and fertile valleys are all just a short car-ride away.
-Road-trippers and landlubbers never tire of its winding roads that disappear into the horizon, where sea and sky become one.
+The Peloponnese is a celebration of contrasts: majestic mountains embraced by a dramatic, golden coastline of endless beaches and exotic coves.
+Road-trippers will never tire of its winding roads that disappear into the horizon, where sea and sky become one, and pure, unspoilt landscapes, technicolour water and fertile valleys.
 Its villages, both seaside and alpine, will enchant you with their age-old traditions and exceptional food.
-You’ll be transported to another time wandering through ancient monuments and resplendent mediaeval Venetian and Byzantine castles.
-Then rest up for the big days ahead at traditional guest villas in stone-built hamlets and modern luxurious resorts, with their 5-star service and modern-day amenities.
+You’ll be transported to another time as you are introduced to ancient monuments and resplendent medieval Venetian and Byzantine castles.
+Then rest up at a traditional guest villa in a stone-built hamlet.

 The coastline of the Peloponnese hides spectacular sandy beaches with crystal-clear water.
 Award-worthy are exotic Elafonisos and Voidokoilia in Messinia.
 Other notable beaches are those in the Gulf of Messinia, Kardamyli, as well as Old Epidaurus and Porto Heli.